laracasts/blog/articles/Benjamin/04-the-basics-of-technical-seo-with-laravel.md

 SEO is a content creation game.
 The more you write, the more are your chances to get traffic from search engines.

 That being said, your website must tick a few boxes:
 - Search engines must be able to figure out what your pages are about.
+There are multiple ways to make sure of it.
 - They are also looking to rank pages offering a decent user experience (we will see later what this means).

 Technical SEO may only be 20% of the job, but _it is necessary_.